arangodb/arangojs/6.14.1/Reference/Database/Transactions.md

   A string evaluating to a JavaScript function to be executed on the server.

-  {% hint 'warning ' %}
-  This function will be executed on the server inside ArangoDB and can not use the arangojs driver or any values other than those passed as _params_.
+  **Warning**: This function will be executed on the server inside ArangoDB and can not use the arangojs driver or any values other than those passed as _params_.
   For accessing the database from within ArangoDB, see the documentation for the [`@arangodb` module in ArangoDB](https://www.arangodb.com/docs/stable/appendix-java-script-modules-arango-db.html).
-  {% endhint %}

 - **options**: `Object` (optional)